 Create Your Own PMP® Exam Sample Questions to Prepare for the PMP Exam

-One of the best study tools for the PMP Exam are PMP exam sample tests.
+One of the best study tools for the Project Management Professional (PMP)® are PMP® exam sample tests.
 As you are preparing for the PMP exam you are in fact preparing to take a 200-question multiple choice exam.
 And just as if you were an Olympic athlete, taking this exam becomes your sport and you have to practice it.
 Again and again.
 However, instead of answering someone else’s questions, it is a good thing to create your own.

 Make PMP exam sample questions about unfamiliar subjects